PierpaoloLucarelli/BigDataClass/lab2/README.md

 - Spark.executor.cores

-Several values for these properties were used and each time the metrics of the process were observed.
+Several values for these properties were used and each time the metrics of the process was observed.
 The fastest time achieved was 7.6 minutes with the following parameters used:

 - Driver memory: **48407**
 - Executor Memory: **11898**
 - Executor cores: **9**
 - Executor instances: **80**
-- Parallelism: **1440**
+- Parallelism: **1440**ble to analyze the entire dataset in 8.6 minutes.

 ### Object serialization ###